xuri/excelize-doc/en/image.md

 The optional parameter `OffsetY` specifies the vertical offset of the graph object with the cell, the default value of that is 0.

-The optional parameter `ScaleX` specifies the horizontal scale of graph object, the default value of that is 1.0 which presents 100%.
+The optional parameter `ScaleX` specifies the horizontal scale of graph object.
+The value of `ScaleX` must be a floating-point number greater than 0 with a precision of two decimal places.
+The default value of that is 1.0 which presents 100%.

-The optional parameter `ScaleY` specifies the vertical scale of graph object, the default value of that is 1.0 which presents 100%.
+The optional parameter `ScaleY` specifies the vertical scale of graph object.
+The value of `ScaleY` must be a floating-point number greater than 0 with a precision of two decimal places.
+The default value of that is 1.0 which presents 100%.

 The optional parameter `Hyperlink` specifies the hyperlink of the graph object.